|Go to sumi-e paintings|

 We hope you enjoy browsing the transparent and luminous sumi world of artist Nadja Van Ghelue.

 If you want to buy an original sumi painting or hanging scroll, please contact the artist.
 She will be happy to give you any information about the artwork.

 |Japanese Brush Painting

 | Mountain Paintings In Zen Style|

-Artist Nadja Van Ghelue shows more brush paintings at her high quality art prints gallery.
-Click here to buy a print of her Japanese paintings.
+Artist Nadja Van Ghelue shows more sumi paintings at her high quality art prints gallery.
+Click here to buy a print of her sumi-e paintings.